 How Did Elizabeth Sullivan Die?

 In the ensuing months, Elizabeth’s husband, Matthew, suggested that his wife had left their Navy housing at Liberty Station on her own free will and abandoned their family.
-He continued to add that he only wanted to know if Elizabeth was okay, even if it meant that she had started a new life, but this yielded nothing either.
-Then, on October 4, 2016, nearly two years to the day she vanished from her home, Elizabeth’s decomposing body was found in the San Diego Bay.
+He continued to add that he only wanted to know if she was okay, even if it meant she had started a new life, but this yielded nothing either.
+Then, on October 4, 2016, nearly two years to the day she’d vanished from her home, Elizabeth’s decomposing body was found in the San Diego Bay.
 Her autopsy revealed that she’d been beaten and stabbed to death in 2014 itself.
-She had broken facial bones and at least five stab wounds.
+She had broken facial bones and bore at least five stab wounds.

 Who Killed Elizabeth Sullivan?

-Matthew’s defense’s arguments relied heavily on witness statements and the above-mentioned claims of Elizabeth’s “strange” behavior.
+Matthew’s defense’s arguments actually relied heavily on witness statements and the above-mentioned claims of Elizabeth’s “strange” behavior.
 Eventually, in March of the same year, after about a day and a half of deliberations, a San Diego Superior Court jury convicted him on a single count of second-degree murder in connection to his wife’s disappearance and homicide.
 A year later, Matthew Scott Sullivan was sentenced accordingly.

 Read More: Where is Matthew Sullivan Now?